bitnami/charts/bitnami/kafka/README.md

 ### To 11.7.0

 The way to configure the users and passwords changed.
-Now it is allowed to create multiple users during the installation by providing the list of users and passwords. `auth.jaas.clientUser/clientPassword` were substituted by `auth.jaas.clientUsers/clientPasswords`.
+Now it is allowed to create multiple users during the installation by providing the list of users and passwords.

+- `auth.jaas.clientUser` (string) -> deprecated  in favor of `auth.jaas.clientUsers` (array).
+- `auth.jaas.clientPassword` (string) -> deprecated  in favor of `auth.jaas.clientPasswords` (array).

 ### To 11.0.0